DD2480-Group-27/geometry-api-java-coverage/report.md

 The results of my coverage tool are consitent with the ones from Open Clover meaning both of them detect 99 calls of the overlaps_() method and trace them the same way.

 ## Coverage improvement

+### Linus - added test cases to appendDouble

+Report of old coverage:

+Function has 71% total coverage according to Clover.

+Branch 0 was taken 0 times
+Branch 1 was taken 0 times
+Branch 2 was taken 66368 times
+Branch 3 was taken 3663 times
+Branch 4 was taken 0 times
+Branch 5 was taken 0 times
+Branch 6 was taken 3663 times
+Branch 7 was taken 3663 times

+Report of new coverage:

+Branch 0 was taken 1 times
+Branch 1 was taken 1 times
+Branch 2 was taken 66388 times
+Branch 3 was taken 3664 times
+Branch 4 was taken 1 times
+Branch 5 was taken 0 times
+Branch 6 was taken 3664 times
+Branch 7 was taken 3664 times

+Test cases added:

+StringUtils.appendDouble(123.456, -1, stringBuilder);
+Assert.assertEquals("1e+02", sb.toString());

+and

+StringUtils.appendDouble(123.456, 18, stringBuilder);
+Assert.assertEquals("123.456", sb.toString());

 ### Kristin - added test cases for intersectLineLine